openfeedback/superhf/README.md

 This project is a research prototype for the paper `Supervised Iterative Fine-Tuning From Human Preferences`

+The goal of this project is to demonstrate an alternative method to RLHF based on training without using PPO that demonstrates better alignment with human preferences.

 ## Directory structure

 - `src/superhf/` contains the code for the SuperHFTrainer class and superhf code.